sionleroux/nokia-defence/README.md

-# nokia-defence
+# Nokia Defence

+A Tower Defence game for Web and Desktop written as if for the Nokia 3310:

+- 84x48 screen resolution
+- only 2 colours light/dark green
+- monophonic music only
+- max 12 buttons allowed

-A basic skeleton for a 2D game using the [Ebiten](https://ebiten.org/) library.
+This is a submission for [Nokia 3310 Jam 4](https://itch.io/jam/nokiajam4) made using the [Ebiten](https://ebiten.org/) library.

 ## For game testers